paulkienitz/pitchgame/README.md

 # The Movie Pitch Game
-a web-based game of fun and creativity for movie buffs, implemented in PHP
+### a web-based game of fun and creativity for movie buffs, implemented in PHP

+_No license yet.
+Terms of sharing are yet to be decided.
+For now, do not use._

 First checkin is alpha version 0.1, which is the first to have a complete cycle of forms representing normal progress through the game.
 It does not yet have the side branches which would be used for reporting bad inputs for moderation.